 - (1) The transcript of certified proceedings evidences complete legal authority for the issuance of the Bonds in full compliance with the Constitution and laws of the State of Texas presently effective and, therefore, the Bonds constitute valid and legally binding obligations of the District; - (2) A continuing ad valorem tax, without limit as to rate or amount, has been levied and pledged irrevocably to the payment of the principal of and interest on the Bonds, and the total indebtedness of the District, including the Bonds, does not exceed any constitutional, statutory or other limitations; and - (3) Additionally, the Bonds are payable from and secured by a lien on and pledge of the Available TIRZ Utility Revenues received with respect to the Bonds and deposited to the Utility Revenue Fund as defined and described in the Order. - (4) Interest on the Bonds is excludable from gross income for federal income tax purposes under section 103 of the Internal Revenue Code of 1986, as amended.
-In addition, interest on the Bonds is not a specific preference item for purposes of the alternative minimum tax.
+In addition, interest on the Bonds is not a specific preference item for purposes of the alternative minimum tax on individuals, but we observe that such interest is taken into account in computing the alternative minimum tax on certain corporations for tax years beginning after December 31, 2022.